chvlyl/PLEASE/README.md

 # PLEASE data analysis by Eric Z Chen
 This is a repo for my paper (Inflammation, Antibiotics, and Diet as Environmental Stressors of the Gut Microbiome in Pediatric Crohn’s Disease.
 Cell Host & Microbe.
 2015).
 This repo includes the preprocessed data used in this paper.

+We called the data used in this paper as PLEASE data, which are shotgun metagenomic sequencing data.
+For details, please refer to my paper.

 ## Data